-Scotland is the first country in the world to offer non-household customers choice in their water supplier.
+Scotland was the first country in the world to offer business customers the freedom to choose their retailer.

-Since 1 April 2008, all 130,000 businesses, public sector, charitable and not-for-profit organisations in Scotland have been presented with a variety of suppliers to choose from.
+Since April 2008, all 160,000 businesses, public sector, charitable and not-for-profit organisations in Scotland have been presented with a range of retailers from which to choose.

-Business water rates are now competitive, and the introduction of competition in the water industry in Scotland has brought wider choice and more tailored services, and is leading to lower prices.
+The introduction of competition in the water industry in Scotland has brought wider choice, more tailored services, and lower prices.

 The network of water and sewerage pipes in Scotland is wholly owned by Scottish Water.
-It acts as the wholesaler in the market, selling water and sewerage services to the water companies, known as suppliers.
-Having bought their wholesale services from Scottish Water, the suppliers then bundle these services with other value-adding offerings and sell them to customers.
+Scottish Water acts as the wholesaler in the market, selling water and sewerage services to the water companies, known as retailers.
+Having bought their wholesale services from Scottish Water, the retailers then bundle these services with other value-adding offerings and sell them to non-household customers.

-Competition in the Scottish Water Industry affects small, medium and large businesses, charities and non-profit organisations - collectively known as non-household customers.
-Non-household customers will choose the water supplier that best meets their needs, which means that suppliers are encouraged to make their offering more attractive.
-This can result in:
+Competition affects all non-household customers namely small, medium and large businesses, charities and non-profit organisations.
+Non-household customers can choose the retailer that best meets their needs, which means that retailers are incentivised to make their offering more attractive.

 Households are not affected, with all households in Scotland continuing to receive water and sewerage services from Scottish Water and paying charges along with Council Tax.

-If you have received a water bill that you weren’t expecting, you should contact your supplier for help understanding why it has been sent to you.
-They’ll tell you what it covers, and what your payment options are.
-Business water rates will never exceed the default rate set by the Water Commission.
+If you have received a water bill that you weren’t expecting, you should contact your retailer for help understanding why it has been sent to you.
+The retailer should be able to explain why the bill has been sent to you, what it covers, and what your payment options are.

 If you believe you have grounds for complaint against your supplier, click here for information on how to do so.